break and continue allow you to control the flow of your loops. They’re a concept that beginners to Python tend to misunderstand.

 This chapter won’t be covered in the course, but I recommend you bookmark it and come back to it later.

-statement will completely break out of the current loop, meaning it won’t run any more of the statements contained inside of it.
+break The break statement will completely break out of the current loop, meaning it won’t run any more of the statements contained inside of it.

 >>> names = ["Rose", "Max", "Nina", "Phillip"]